How to Make Money Typing: 13 Amazing Ways to Earn Online

 If you opt for a paid membership you can benefit from additional online training to maximize your earning potential.

-Another great work-from-home opportunity that allows you to make money typing online is transcription.
+Another great work-from-home opportunity that allows you to make money typing online is transcription (see our full list of work-from-home transcription jobs here).
 A transcriptionist listens to an audio recording and types what they hear.
 Typically, transcription work will fall into one of three categories:

 - General transcription